Application Criteria & Apply

 - Applicants must be Canadian citizens or permanent residents of Canada

-- All submissions are welcome, however, ideally projects will have all three creative principals [writer(s), director(s) and producer(s)] in place upon submission
+- All submissions are welcome, however, ideally projects will have all three creative principals [writer(s), director(s) and producer(s)] in place upon submission.
+Development will only commence once all three roles are filled.

 *Consult guidelines for complete requirements

-Please ensure that you have read the CFC Features Guidelines as well as the Online Application Requirements and Instructions and have all required documents ready before you begin filling out the Online Application Form.
+All applicants are required to read the CFC Features Guidelines as well as the Online Application Requirements and Instructions and have all required documents ready before you begin filling out the Online Application Form.
+Any application that is submitted without the proper and required materials will not be processed, and the application fee will not be refunded.

 “CFC was trumpeting my short films as far back as 2007 and suggested I write a feature . . . and they were very supportive in the process . . . it just made sense that we go with the people that supported us and Justine [Director, CFC Features] really supports us . . . they opened venues to eOne and Seville . . .The Movie Network, Movie Central, and they also hooked us up with the Tribeca All Access program.
 I mean this is the kind of support that you want.”